Orm hackathon & plans for 3.0

 Nextras Orm is getting more serious with every day.
 It has already passed 2000 installs per month!
 That is an exciting number!

 The last weekend I, Jan Tvrdík and David Matějka have met to elaborate on Orm’s internal design and to hack some new needed features.
 We have discussed many topics, including mapper & repository architecture refactoring or support for new RDBMSes (such as MS SQL Server, which support is on the way into Nextras Dbal 3.0).

-Finally, we aggreed on the following hacking topics:
+Finally, we agreed on the following hacking topics:

-- Refresh: implementing refresh is not an easy task, mainly because it's pretty complicated to through the "refresh" consequnces out; Therefore we decided to start with the easier possible implementation:
+- Refresh: implementing refresh is not an easy task, mainly because it’s pretty complicated to through the “refresh” consequences out; Therefore we decided to start with the easier possible implementation:

 Model::refreshAll()function that will refresh all loaded entities in your identity map.
 David Matejka was hacking this and it is available in a pull-request.

-- ICollection operations: another broad topic which should bring you a lot of variablity for your collections.
-This feature should allow you to define spectial filtering implemantions in your mapper layer, however, easily reusable in your collections (repository layer).
-This Jan Tvrdik's hacking also includes complex refactoring of collection internals.
+- ICollection operations: another broad topic which should bring you a lot of variability for your collections.
+This feature should allow you to define special filtering implementations in your mapper layer, however, easily reusable in your collections (repository layer).
+This Jan Tvrdik’s hacking also includes complex refactoring of collection internals.